Konamiman/Z280TechnicalManual/5-Instruction_Set.md

 R ...
 RA = Addressing Modes Available

+<a id="table-5-6-16-bit-arithmetic-operation-instructions"></a>
 _Table 5-6.
 16-Bit Arithmetic Operation Instructions_

 ### 5.4.6 Bit Manipulation, Rotate ands Shift Group

-Instructions in this group (Table 5-7) test, set, and reset bits within bytes and rotate and shift byte data one bit position.
+Instructions in this group ([Table 5-7](#table-5-7-bit-manipulation-rotate-and-shift-group)) test, set, and reset bits within bytes and rotate and shift byte data one bit position.
 Bits to be manipulated are specified by a field within the instruction.
 Rotation can optionally concatenate the Carry flag to the byte to be manipulated.
 Both left and right shifting is supported.
 Right shifts can either shift 0 into bit 7 (logical shifts) or can replicate the sign in bits 6 and 7 (arithmetic shifts).
 The Test and Set instruction is useful in multiprogramming and multiprocessing environments for implementing synchronization mechanisms between processes.
 All these instructions except Set Bit and Reset Bit set the CPU flags according to the calculated result; the operand can be a register or a memory location specified by the Indirect Register or Short Index addressing modes.

 The RLD and RRD instructions are provided for manipulating strings of BCD digits; these rotate 4-bit quantities in memory specified by the indirect register.
 The low-order four bits of the accumulator are used as a link between rotations of successive bytes.